Most businesses don't fail from lack of capital.

 Jeff lives in Rochester, New York with his wife Megan and their three children.

-John and Charlotte have four kids and live on a family farm in Rancho Santa Fe, California.
+John and his wife of 29 years have four kids and live on a family farm in Rancho Santa Fe, California.